KoteshwarChinnolla/ApiSynIQ/README.md

 1. Input Query: If this is passed, it means that you would need an API that takes in the input(mainly user for POST, PUT, PATCH endpoints)
 2. Output Query: If this is passed, then you are expecting some output from the API (Used in GET, DELETE endpoints)

+### **API RESOLVER**
+API Resolver is written in Java.
+The reason behind this is that it has a great ecosystem for handling databases.
+It is specifically for RAG in this application.